stormpath/stormpath-documentation/source/idsite.rst

   (python.todo)

+.. only:: rest

-Once the JWT is validated, you can read information about the user from it.
-In some cases you may wish to exchange this JWT for a Stormpath OAuth 2.0 token.
+  Once the ID Site assertion is validated, you can read information about the user from it.

 .. _idsite-jwt-to-oauth:

 Exchanging the ID Site JWT for an OAuth Token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In some cases you may wish to exchange the ID Site assertion (JWT) for a Stormpath OAuth 2.0 token.

 .. note::